Jorge-jr/elixir_json_parser/README.md

 This JSON parser is designed to parse JSON (JavaScript Object Notation) data, a lightweight data-interchange format widely used for transmitting data over the Internet.
 The parser is built from scratch, following the formal JSON specification as defined by the IETF [here](https://tools.ietf.org/html/std90).

-## Features

-The parser implements the following features:

-1. Parsing of simple JSON objects (`{}`)
-2. Parsing of JSON objects with string keys and string values
-3. Parsing of JSON objects with string, numeric, boolean, and null values
-4. Parsing of JSON objects with nested objects and arrays
-5. Validation of JSON syntax with appropriate error messages for invalid JSON

 ## Project Structure

-[Describe your project structure here]
+[]

 ## How to Use

-[Provide instructions on how to use your JSON parser]
+[]

 ## Testing

-The project includes a comprehensive test suite to ensure the parser's correctness.
+The project includes a test suite to ensure the parser's correctness.
 Tests are organized into the following stages:

 1. Step 1: Parsing simple `{}` objects and invalid JSON
 2. Step 2: Parsing objects with string keys and values